aleyna34131/privacyidea/doc/policies/admin.rst

 .. note:: The download is **not** restricted to filters, hidden columns and audit age.
    Thus, if you want to avoid that an administrator can see older logs or columns, hidden by `hide_audit_columns`, you need to disallow downloading the data.
-   Otherwise he may download the audit log and look at older entries manually.
+   Otherwise they may download the audit log and look at older entries manually.

 auditlog_age
 ~~~~~~~~~~~~